Using the Texas Paycheck Calculator

 Example: if a Texas hourly employee earns $28 per hour, works 40 regular hours, and has 4 overtime hours at 1.5x, estimated gross pay is $1,120 regular pay plus $168 overtime pay, or $1,288 before withholding and deductions.

-The calculator then subtracts estimated Social Security, Medicare, simplified federal withholding, optional state withholding if entered, pre-tax deductions, post-tax deductions, and any additional federal withholding.
+The calculator then subtracts estimated Social Security, Medicare, simplified federal withholding, pre-tax deductions, post-tax deductions, and any additional federal withholding.
+Broad state individual wage income-tax withholding remains fixed at $0.

 Texas Salary Paycheck Example